 - Westchester Children’s Museum (Rye)

-- The Highlands Nature Museum (Cornwall on Hudson)
+- The Hudson Highlands Nature Museum (Cornwall on Hudson)

 - Open Barn at Stony Kill Farm (Wappingers Falls)